Community wellness is a shared vision for healthier communities. It results in a healthier population and greater involvement by communities.

 - Hay River (West Point First Nation)

-- Hay River Reserve (K'atlodeeche First Nation)
+- Hay River Reserve (K'atl'odeeche First Nation)

 - Jean Marie River (Jean Marie River First Nation)

-- Kakisa (Ka’a’gee Tu First Nation)
+- Kakisa (Ka’a’ee Tu First Nation)

-- Sambaa K'e (Sambaa K'e Dene Band)
+- Sambaa K’e Community Wellness Plan (Sambaa K’e First Nation)

 - Tsiigehtchic (Gwichya Gwich’in Band)